 Compared to other types of businesses, eCommerce demands lower upfront costs.
-You’ll need to pick an eCommerce platform and buy web hosting and a domain name to get started.
+You’ll need to pick an eCommerce platform and buy web host and a domain to get started.
 In the end, the total expenses to implement all these elements are still significantly lower than what it costs to open a physical store.
 If you’re just starting out, you can opt for low-cost web hosting and then upgrade to eCommerce web hosting as necessary.

 Since a traditional store generally needs multiple store locations to operate, eCommerce solutions cut down on the costs by eliminating the need of buying property, furnishing a store design, hiring a large number of employees, and investing in inventory or sales equipment.

 An alternative business model like dropshipping can help reduce costs even further.
 Becoming a dropshipper essentially enables you to sell items without producing and storing them.
 It is an excellent idea for small business owners with limited resources and expertise.